How can we help you find your perfect cover?

 Can I give money away to avoid inheritance tax?

 Yes, you can.
-If you arrange for at least 10% of your estate to be donated to charity, you’ll pay 36% inheritance tax (IHT) instead of the usual 40%.
+If you arrange for at least 10% of your estate to be donated to charity, you’ll pay 36% inheritance tax (IHT) on some assets instead of the usual 40%.
 You can also gift away portions of your estate while still alive within certain limits.

 You can give away up to £3,000 in a single gift each year, and you can give away IHT-exempt donations of up to £250 to different people.
 You can gift £5,000 to a child as a wedding gift and avoid inheritance tax.